Get insider access

 Treble Amount

-Using the 'Audeze' EQ, which is the default setting, the Audeze Maxwell have a neutral sound profile, making them well-suited for most uses.
-Sound effects like explosions and gunfire are present, while dialogue and instruments are clear, natural, and accurate.
+Using the 'Audeze' EQ, which is the default setting, the Audeze Maxwell have a generally balanced sound profile with a little extra bass, making them well-suited for most uses.
+Sound effects like explosions have plenty of rumble, while dialogue and instruments are clear, natural, and accurate.
 That said, if you prefer a different sound, their companion app offers a graphic EQ and presets to help you customize their sound to your liking.

 After reports that firmware 1.01.60 drastically changed the frequency response and lowered the output at max volume even after the release of 1.01.61, which was meant to revert to the original sound profile and output, we retested the headphones.
 Our unit was still running firmware version 1.01.38, so we can't replicate the issue because the headphones will only update to the latest firmware.
 Our measurements indicate that the sound profile is the same for both 1.01.38 and 1.01.61 firmware versions, and while we expected a lower output, the headphones are very slightly louder.